Former Lab Members

 PhD Student

-Kamakshi received her B.Tech. in Electrical Engineering from V.J.T.I, Mumbai, in 2020 and joined The University of Texas at Austin to pursue her MS-PhD in 2021.
-During her Masters, she interned for the National Renewable Energy Laboratory, Colorado, to formulate Deep Learning based black-box models for Inverter based resources.
-Her current research interests include Modeling of Inverter Based Resources, Optimization, and Controls in Low Inertia Power Systems.
+Kamakshi received her B.Tech. in Electrical Engineering from Veermata Jijabai Technological Institute, Mumbai, in 2020 and joined The University of Texas at Austin to pursue her MS-PhD in 2021.
+Her research interests include hardware design and Real-time learning for control of IBRs in Low Inertia Power Systems.